 Lots of research suggests that if possible, parents should keep little eyes away from screens.
-At the very least, most studies show that children under two should not be exposed to screens because the impact on their brains is pretty negative, and that after that, it’s smart to keep it to a minimum.
+At the very least, most studies show that children under two should not be exposed to screens because the impact on their brains is pretty negative.

 Let’s take a step back and look at the systems: we live in a world that often requires both parents to work full-time, just to make ends meet.
 Families are often scattered across different cities and states.
 Financial stress, the sleek perfection of family life curated on social media, and in most of us, a deep desire for connection are part of the portrait that makes up our lives.
 It’s no wonder we reach for our phones and start to scroll, even when our children need us.

 Be aware of your habits, but be gentle with yourself.
-It’ OK to want to be connected, and it’ a need you can fulfill in one of many different ways.
-So go fourth, and find your tribe!
+It’s OK to want to be connected, and it’s a need you can fulfill in one of many different ways.
+So go forth, and find your community!